 Inferno is a distributed operating system also created at Bell Labs, but which is now developed and maintained by Vita Nuova Holdings as free software.
-It employs many ideas from Plan 9 (and even shares some source code), but is a completely different OS.
+It employs many ideas from Plan 9 (Inferno does share some compatible interfaces with Plan 9, including the 9P/Styx protocol), but is a completely different OS.
+Many users new to Plan 9 find out about Inferno and immediately decide to abandon Plan 9 and its opaque user interface for this obviously "more advanced" sibling, but usually abandon that, too, upon first contact with Inferno's Tk GUI.
+Notable exceptions duly noted.